-State set-aside funds were used to fund a significant expansion of summer activities during the summer of 2021 as part of Vermont's education recovery framework.
-This initiative is called "Summer Matters."
-Our framework includes three focus areas.
-One of those focus areas is student engagement, designed to improve geographic equity and bring all students back into the supportive context of high-quality expanded learning and enrichment experiences. \$4.1M of SEA set-aside funds were used to contract with Vermont Afterschool (VAS) to expand student engagement activities statewide.
-VAS has established data reporting metrics that will allow the AOE to evaluate the success of this summer's programming from an engagement perspective.
-This analysis will inform our approach to Summer 2022 programming.
+ESSER II state set-aside funds were used to fund a significant expansion of summer enrichment activities during 2021 as part of Vermont's education recovery framework.
+This initiative was called "Summer Matters for All" Our Education Recovery framework includes three focus areas.
+One of those focus areas is student engagement, and Summer Matters for All was accordingly designed to improve geographic equity and bring all students back into the supportive context of high-quality expanded learning and enrichment experiences. \$4.1M of SEA ESSER II set-aside funds were used to contract with Vermont Afterschool (VAS) to expand student summer engagement activities statewide.
+Funds were used at the state level, not allocated directly to LEAs.

-In addition, the Summer Matters state work group is currently developing a proposal for continued summer and afterschool services, likely based on a public-private partnership model, to continue the expansion efforts begun this past summer.
-The GA allocated an additional \$4M of ESSER II for expansion of summer and afterschool programs.
-We anticipate following the same model for the required minimum set-aside for ARP ESSER funds (\$5.7M).
+In addition, the Interagency Task Force for After School and Summer Youth programs (via Governor's Executive Order) is developing a system-focused proposal for universal afterschool services, based on a public-private partnership model, to continue the expansion efforts begun summer 2021.
+Through Act 9 of 2021 the GA allocated an additional \$4M of ESSER II state set-aside funds for expansion of summer and afterschool programs and VAS began granting funds to summer and afterschool programs in Spring 2022.